 - Recipients will immediately contact RIO (via email@example.com), with a justification, if there is a change in PI, whether an absence or change in person.

-- Recipients will serve on an ISGP review panel during the 2018 review cycle, which means recipients cannot be PIs or collaborators for the 2018 competition.
-The next review cycle deadline will be in March 2018 with in person review meetings.
+- Recipients will serve on a Seed Grant review panel during the 2018 review cycle, which means recipients cannot be PIs or collaborators for the 2018 competition.
+The next review cycle deadline will be in February or March 2018 with in person review meetings.
 By accepting this award, recipients agree to score and provide written comments on assigned proposals before the 2018 review deadline and participate in an in person review meeting.
 For any recipients on sabbatical or family leave during the review period, these recipients will be required to serve as a reviewer the following grant cycle.
-If a recipient fails to fulfill any of these conditions as a reviewer during the next cycle, ISGP funds will be suspended.
+If a recipient fails to fulfill any of these conditions as a reviewer during the next cycle, funds will be suspended.

-- If a recipient fails to fulfill any of the aforementioned conditions, RIO reserves the right to suspend ISGP funds.
+- If a recipient fails to fulfill any of the aforementioned conditions, RIO reserves the right to suspend monies.

 Contact Ryan Reeves: email@example.com